Postdoctoral Research Associate in the OEM Research Group

 The Department is committed to advancing equality and we aim to ensure that our culture is inclusive, and that our systems support flexible and family-friendly working, as recognized by our Juno Champion and Athena SWAN Silver awards.
 We recognise and value the benefits of diversity throughout our staff and students.

-Applications are invited for a Postdoctoral Research Associate in the characterisation of new TADF materials and devices, to work with Prof Andrew Monkman in the Department of Physics at Durham University.
+Applications are invited for a Postdoctoral Research Associate in the characterisation of new Perovskite materials and devices, to work with Prof Andrew Monkman in the Department of Physics at Durham University.

-The position is to commence in December 2020 or as soon as possible thereafter.
-It is a fixed-term post for 12months.
+The position is to commence in May 2021 or as soon as possible thereafter.
+It is a fixed-term post for 6 months.

 Informal enquiries are welcome and should please be directed to email@example.com